Guardia di Finanza auditorium

 This outstanding band needs an exceptional home and a place to rehearse.
 So in keeping with its high standards, it employed a renowned architect to design and build a new base in Rome.
 The building had to be large enough to accommodate the full band through many hours of rigorous rehearsals.
 But it also had to act as a concert venue.
 To meet these high expectations, the maestro approached Francesco Pellisari as acoustic engineer.
 We believe that this is the first time an Italian has been responsible for an Italian building's acoustics since Leonardo da Vinci.
 An auspicious act to have to follow!

-Although Francesco has a vast knowledge of acoustics he also visited leading European concert halls to improve his understanding of the requirements for a modern orchestra.
+Although Francesco has a vast knowledge of acoustics, he visited leading European concert halls to improve his understanding of the requirements for a modern orchestra.
 With this knowledge and working closely with his architect partner, Laura Montanini, he created a number of possible design solutions.

 Using the latest technology to create computer-enhanced graphics of the designs, he was able to thoroughly test the models before arriving at a suitable three-dimensional plan.
-Finally a large scale, working model of the auditorium was built in the NACSound studio.
-With his collaborator in Cambridge Mr Raf Orlowski he systematically tested the acoustics of this model before perfecting the final design.
-Following this he made a full size version of 10m2 of the ceiling, which was sent to the Istituto Giordano for testing and certification.
+Finally a large scale, working model of the auditorium was built in NAC Sound studio.
+With his collaborator in Cambridge, Mr Raf Orlowski, he systematically tested the acoustics of this model before perfecting the final design.
+Following this test, he made a full size version of 10m2 of the ceiling, which was sent to the Istituto Giordano for testing and certification.

-Following many meetings with the Maestro the design was agreed and building commenced.
+After many meetings with the Maestro, the design was finally agreed and construction started.
 The first use of the auditorium is planned for May 2014 and is much anticipated.